ziyong-was-taken/Compression-In-DNNs/README.md

            D
    ```
    <!---->
-5. Train $M$ using cross-entropy loss
+5. Train $M$ using cross-entropy loss.
 6. Return the final training loss of $M$.
 This is the DIB metric.
-7. Repeat for every (interesting) encoder-decoder split of $N$
+7. Repeat for every (interesting) encoder-decoder split of $N$.

-Note: At the end of each epoch after the first, instead of recopying $E$ and $D$,
+Note: At the end of each epoch after the first, instead of copying $E$ and $D$ again,
 simply update the parameters of $E$ with those of $N$, keeping $E$ frozen,
 and reset the parameters of $D$.